All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Liver Inflammation

 Non-alcoholic steatohepatitis (NASH) is a condition of liver inflammation driven by fat accumulation in the liver.
-In the SYNERGY-NASH trial, tirzepatide resolved NASH without worsening fibrosis in up to 74% of patients at the highest dose, one of the strongest results seen in NASH clinical trials .
+In the combined effect-NASH trial, tirzepatide resolved NASH without worsening fibrosis in up to 74% of patients at the highest dose, one of the strongest results seen in NASH clinical trials .
 This demonstrates tirzepatide's ability to reduce organ-specific inflammation, not just circulating inflammatory markers.

 Cardiovascular Inflammation